Is Range Anxiety Still a Concern in 2024?

 1. Maintain Your EV Battery’s Efficiency

 Like conventional gas-powered cars, EVs are affected by a multitude of factors.
-Check out our previous blog on how to prolong your battery’s life.
+Check out our previous blog on how to prolong your EV battery’s life.
 Our top advice:

 • Keep your battery charged between 20%–80%